rum-archive/rum-archive/src/docs/tips.md

 There are a few approaches to workaround this:

 1. Utilize `WHERE` clauses to filter to a subset of the data (see [this example](/docs/samples/#page-load-time-by-country))
-2. Issue a subquery against a high-cardinality dimension to break the dataset down first (see [this example](/docs/samples/#page-load-time-by-country-(using-a-subquery)))
+2. Issue a sub-query against a high-cardinality dimension to break the dataset down first (see [this example](/docs/samples/#page-load-time-by-country-(using-a-subquery)))
 3. Export the data and run your own queries or aggregation